ING Lifelong Income

 - Upon your death, the payment of the annuity stops and any remaining balance of the available capital is paid out to the beneficiary/ies nominated in the contract, or to your estate.

-Before we go any further, please take a look at the following important documents:
+Before continuing, please take a look at the following documents:

 - ING Lifelong Income General Terms and Conditions (PDF).